rsvim/rfc/2-EventLoop.md

 2. Types letters `a-z` and `A-Z` and numbers `0-9`, the editor inserts these letters and numbers in the buffer.
 3. Press key `ESC`, the editor goes back to **Normal Mode**.

 In these operations, the **Interaction** should always be synchronous, i.e. it should follows "input" => "calculation" => "output" for each user's operation, thus achieve a consistent application behavior.
+Even some operations will block the TUI, this should still stay synchronous, because consistent behavior has highest priority.

 You may ask: then what does tokio do? and how do we benefit from tokio's async tasks? - Because in a modern text editor, there are too many low-level tasks/services running together to provide users with a very comfortable editing experience.
+Only a few core operations (i.e. text editing) should always stay synchronous, other tasks can be asynchronous, for example:

+- Source code syntax analysis and highlighting.
+- LSP services management.
+- LSP services management.

 ## Starting